-In addition to accreditation by the Commission on Colleges of the Southern Association of Colleges and Schools, seven Florida SouthWestern State College programs are accredited by one of the following agencies.
+In addition to accreditation by the Commission on Colleges of the Southern Association of Colleges and Schools, nine Florida SouthWestern State College programs are accredited by one of the following agencies.

-Cardiovascular Technology (AS):

-Commission on Accreditation of Allied Health Education Programs (January, 2010)
+Cardiovascular Technology (AS): Commission on Accreditation of Allied Health Education Programs (CAAHEP) in conjunction with the Joint Review Committee in Cardiovascular Technology

-Dental Hygiene (AS)

-American Dental Association, Commission on Dental Accreditation (February, 2014)
+Dental Hygiene (AS): Commission on Dental Accreditation (CODA)

-Emergency Medical Services Technology (AS), Emergency Medical Technician - Basic Certificate and Paramedic Certificate: Commission on Accreditation of Allied Health Education Programs (CAAHEP) in conjunction with the Committee on accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
-(November, 2005)
+Emergency Medical Services Technology (AS): Commission on Accreditation of Allied Health Education Programs (CAAHEP) in conjunction with the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

-Nursing (AS and BS):

-Accrediting Commission for Education in Nursing (July, 2012)
+Nursing (AS and BS): Accreditation Commission for Education in Nursing (ACEN)

-Radiologic Technology (AS):

-Joint Review Committee on Education in Radiologic Technology (January, 2010)
+Radiologic Technology (AS): Joint Review Committee on Education in Radiologic Technology (JRCERT)

-Respiratory Care (AS)

-Commission on Accreditation for Respiratory Care (November, 2009)
+Respiratory Care (AS): Commission on Accreditation for Respiratory Care (CoARC)